 American Apartment Owners Association provides a large selection of landlord legal forms to cover a number of different situations that may come up.

-Once you find the right tenant, don't hand over the keys to the unit without a signed residential lease form.
+tenant screening and find the right tenant, don't hand over the keys to the unit without a signed residential lease form.
 This important rental form provides the basis for the legal relationship between landlord and tenant.
 A well-written lease protects a landlord's rights and helps keep rental properties profitable.
 Are you unsure what provisions should be included in your lease agreement?
 Leasing mistakes cost profits.
 Many are easy to avoid.
-Find out more...

 Depending on where your property is located, you may also want to address special problems, like offering a mold and ventilation addendum, or a smoke detector addendum prohibiting tenants from tampering with these important safety features.